Hey everyone and welcome back! Today, we will be going through some of the most common baseball stats abbreviations and their meanings.

 E = Error – A fielder is charged with an error if they fail to make a play that they should have been able to make using “common effort”.

-FP = Fielding percentage – Fielding percentage is the total number of plays made, minus errors, divided by the total number of chances.
+FP or FPCT = Fielding percentage – Fielding percentage is the total number of plays made, minus errors, divided by the total number of chances.

 INN = Innings – The total number of innings that a player plays at one position.

 OFA = Outfield Assist – An outfielder records an assist when he throws the ball into the infield and an out is recorded as a result.

 PB = Pass Ball – A catcher is given a passed ball if he cannot hold onto a pitch that and as a result at least one runner moves up on the bases.
 This is a based on the official scorer’s judgment.

 PO = Putout – A fielder is credited with a putout he records the act of completing an out by stepping on the base for a forceout, tagging a runner, catching a batted ball, or catching a third strike.